 vividHDR is a simple app.
 This simplicity is one of the reasons I like it.
 Most HDR app overwhelms me with a million pre and post-processing option.
 Contrast that with vividHR, which launches right into a camera-ready mode.

 Tapping the icon on the bottom left of the screen brings up several HDR presets.
-When I started writing this review the app only had three but a recent update raised that number to five.
-It doesn’t really matter which one you chose up front since you can switch between presets after the HDR is created.
+When I started writing this review, the app only had three, but a recent update raised that number to five.
+It doesn't matter which one you chose upfront since you can switch between presets after the HDR is created.